 Customer service received mixed reviews for FXCM traders. with a good education and resource section but a lack of service on certain accounts.

 Below shows the three accounts offered for FXCM traders.
-As it highlights only balances with $25k of greater receive a relationship manager and fore 1-1 calls you need more then $150k balance.
-These was high levels when conducting this forex broker comparison which led to the overall low score.
+As it highlights only balances with $25k of greater receive a relationship manager and fore 1-1 calls you need more than $150k balance.
+There were high levels when conducting this forex broker comparison which led to the overall low score.
 It should be noted that at the ‘Private Client Group’ service is excellent and at the same high level as other brokers such as Pepperstone and OANDA.

 FXCM Platform Review

-There are other forex trading platforms offered including their own propriety platform called Trading Station, Mirror Trader and Ninja-Trade.
-These platforms each have specific strengths and weaknesses .
-FXCM are especially proud of their own Trading Station.
+There are other forex trading platforms offered including their propriety platform called Trading Station, Mirror Trader and Ninja-Trade.
+These platforms each have specific strengths and weaknesses.
+On our FXCM vs Pepperstone review, FXCM is especially proud of their own Trading Station.
 It was built based on the feedback and also data over 10 years from clients to meet their needs.
-This means clients have access to a range of charts and automation tools via the desktop, web and mobile that are not found on other platforms.
-In addition to this, MetaTrader 4 can used through Trading Station Web version should any MT4 features be required.
+The Trading Station has become FXCM’s hub for investment advice.
+This means clients have access to a range of charts and automation tools via the desktop, web and mobile app that are not found on other platforms.
+In addition to this, MetaTrader 4 can be used through the Trading Station Web version should any MT4 features be required.
 A free demo account is available for each of these platforms so you can practice so beginners can practice forex trading and algorithmic traders can test their trading strategies.
 Most of these platforms also avoid requotes such as Mt4.

-FXCM also offer a range of speciality platforms to enhance your trading experience.
+FXCM also offers a range of speciality platforms to enhance your trading experience.
 Most of these tools are exceptionally useful for algorithmic traders and high volume traders.
-These tools are useful for both forex and cfd and include
+These tools are useful for both forex and CFD and include

-- QuantConnect – This is a cloud based and open source algorithmic engine used for trading.
-It allows client to build and test their own algorithms directly via FXCM platforms.
+- QuantConnect – This is a cloud-based and open source algorithmic engine used for trading.
+It allows the client to build and test their algorithms directly via FXCM platforms.

 - MotiveWave – This tool provides charting for both technical and also algorithmic traders.